When I was 16 my mother handed me a camera and said “go to school and take pictures of everything – it’s for the yearbook”.

 That is how it started.

 Each photo album is designed as a collection.
 Headshots.
 Portraits.
-I do love my theme projects.
-There is an album of photos from my 2003 publication THE SWEATER BOOK (including before-unseen out takes).
+There is an album of photos from my 2003 publication THE SWEATER BOOK.
 There is an album of show business photos.
 There is an album of people laughing.
-There is an album of photos called THE HEADS AND THE HANDS, in which I challenged my models to TWO photos maximum – and their face and hands HAD to be in the picture.
 There are famous people, humbles, family, friends, brides, grooms and babies.
 Each picture tells a story and I, personally, never tire of the stories.
 We will always need more stories.

 I sat in a theater watching a play called TIME STANDS STILL.
 A character told another, a photographer, that she thought her pictures were beautiful.
 The photographer replied “I think they’re beautiful; but, then, I’m their mother.”
 At that moment, a tear rolled down my cheek.